eval-u8/eval-u8/README.md

 ### Aloha 🌊
-I'm Ernesto, front-end web developer from Venezuela, based in Houston.
+I'm Ernesto, a developer originally from Venezuela, based in Houston.

 - 👩‍🏭 Currently working at [Koch-Glitsch.](https://koch-glitsch.com/)
-- 🌱 Currently learning more advanced practices of web development.
+- 🌱 Currently going deeper into backend development.
 - 🤔 Looking for help with contributing to OSS.
 - 📫 How to reach me: evalecillos@gmail.com.
 - ⚡  Fun fact: Native Spanish speaker.
-I also like languages as a whole.
+Football is life ⚽️
-- 📖 Fullstack web development bootcamp grad from the University of Texas at Austin
+- 📖 Fullstack web development bootcamp grad from the University of Texas at Austin.

 ## Skills 💪
 * HTML
 * CSS
 * JavaScript
+* Python
 * React
 * TailWind
 * I use NeoVim btw